SMI/SmiServices/src/microservices/Microservices.IsIdentifiable/README.md

 ### Socket Rules

-You can outsource the classification to seperate application(s) (e.g. NERDaemon) by adding `Socket Rules`
+You can outsource the classification to separate application(s) (e.g. NERDaemon) by adding `Socket Rules`

 ```yaml
 SocketRules: